riipandi/otentik-authenticator-desktop/README.md

     </a>
 </p>

+> **Archived**
+>
+> This repository is archived, please go to https://github.com/otentikapp/clients for future development.

 ## Introduction

 Feeling bothered about having to switch devices when you want to enter an OTP code when logging into a website or service?